LLNL/MuyGPyS/README.md

 See also the
 [regression api tutorial](docs/examples/regress_api_tutorial.ipynb)
 describing how to coalesce the same simple workflow into a one-line call.
+A deep kernel model implemented using the torch features in the library can be found in the [torch tutorial](docs/examples/torch_tutorial.ipynb).

 ## Testing